Our mission

 The Same Solution Everywhere?

 Ecosystems and our land and water environments are complicated and differ greatly across New Zealand.
 Soil types and waterways can vary from paddock to paddock, farm to farm, and region to region so solutions have to be designed and tailored to their unique location.
-That’s why we’re designing and trialling solutions in five very different catchments, so we can help determine what solutions will work best in which locations.
+That’s why we designed and trialled solutions in five very different catchments, to determine what solutions will work best in which locations.

 Jane & Michael Tither planning